flectra-hq/documentation-user/accounting/others/taxes/cash_basis_taxes.rst

     :align: center

-Once this is done, you can configure your taxes in :menuselection:`Accounting --> Configuration --> Taxes`.
+Once this is done, you can configure your taxes in :menuselection:`Invoicing --> Configuration --> Accounting --> Taxes`.
-You can open a tax and in the *Advanced Options* tab you will see the checkbox *Use Cash Basis*.
+You can open a tax and in the *Advanced Options* tab you will see the radio button *Tax Due*.
+Now, select Based on payment.
 You will then have to define the *Tax Received Account*.

 .. image:: media/cash_basis_taxes02.png
     :width: 6.50000in